hsandt/pico-boots/README.md

 #### Conventions

 Integration tests should be placed under in a single `itests` folder somewhere in your game project.
 This is to allow itest discovery when running itests, both headless and in PICO-8.
 Files are searched recursively, so it's possible to sort them under subdirectories.
+To customise this folder path, see *Build your itest cartridge* below.

 Currently, the pico-boots engine has not integration test at all since it's mostly made of separate components.
 To run integration tests, pico-boots would need a sample `gameapp`, which is basically already the role of pico-boots-demo.
 In that sense, pico-boots-demo is the project that ensures that pico-boots' features work inside an actual game loop.

-You will also need a main source to run the itests, `itest_main.lua`.
+You will also need a main source to run the itests in PICO-8, `itest_main.lua`.
 See [`itest_main.lua` from pico-boots demo](https://github.com/hsandt/pico-boots-demo/blob/master/src/itest_main.lua) for a template.
 You just need to replace the `demo_app` with your own gameapp subclass to make it work with your game.

+If you add any particular setup to `main.lua`, such as registering a new manager to the app, you should do the same in your `itest_main.lua`.

+To run the itests headlessly with busted, you should make a unit test file `/home/wing/Projects/PICO-8/ld45/src/tests/headless_itests_utest.lua`.
+See [`headless_itests_utest.lua` from pico-boots demo](https://github.com/hsandt/pico-boots-demo/blob/master/src/tests/headless_itests_utest.lua) for a template.
+It will also collect all the itests in the `itests` folder.
+You can customise this path (in sync with `itest_main.lua`) by changing the 2nd argument passed to `require_all_scripts_in`.

 #### Build your itest cartridge